-Year 6 students can attend a Youth Group hosted by the school chaplain every Friday from 3.15 till 5pm, where they will learn what to expect when they join a youth group in church.
-Secondary school students can join the relaxed and informative Youth Group which runs every Wednesday from 3.15pm till 5pm.
-The group is currently studying the book of Mark.
+Year 6 students can attend a Youth Group hosted by the school chaplain every Friday after school, where they will learn what to expect when they join a youth group in church.
+Secondary school students can join the relaxed and informative Youth Group which runs every Wednesday after school.

 Lead by the school sports chaplain, the college is part of the inter-churches Futsal competition and is currently the under 12 and mixed champions.
 The futsal program runs in the Primary school every Tuesday from 3.15pm till 5pm, and in the Secondary school every Thursday from 3.15pm till 5.15pm.